mnelson4/yet-another-related-posts-plugin/readme.txt

 * 2.1.3
 	* Bugfix: Turned off [the experimental caching](http://wordpress.org/support/topic/216194#post-894440) which shouldn't have been on in this release...
 	* Bugfix: an issue with the [keywords algorithm for non-ASCII characters](http://wordpress.org/support/topic/216078)
+* 2.1.4
 	* Bugfix: [Option sumbmission took you to PayPal](http://wordpress.org/support/topic/214090)
+	* Further internationalization (including the donate button)
+	* Bugfix: `title` attributes were not properly encoded

 == Future versions ==